FountainExponential/web/README.md

 Adding Markdown extensions will make it more complex, but achieve the same things as it's competitors in a far simplify way.
 This will make creation of the story of a game easier, as well as allow for more clarity and ease of rewriting.

+#### Data and Code blocks
+Fountain Exponential reuses a number of Front Matter blocks, like TOML, YAML and JSON to instruct or send data to the game engine.
+The same could be achieved with Code blocks, by setting properties and calling functions.
+Code blocks can differ in implementation language and data block can be parsed by multiple implementations and retain their meaning.
+All Data and Code blocks can be cut from the text and fed into their specific parsers.
+As these are common data format with parsers available in many languages this should not be an issue for implementors.

+Having data blocks designated for specific purposes makes the intention of the text also clearer to the reader.
+While learning multiple format is harder then using just one format, it does match Fountain Exponential intention to optimize for readability.

-#### Yaml blocks for data interaction
+#### TOML blocks for setting up interaction
-Yaml blocks in Markdown are fenced by triple minuses ---
+Yaml blocks in Markdown are fenced by triple plusses +++

-Yaml blocks are generally used in Markdown as a place to store values that get replaced in the text, making the Markdown into a template.
-It can only be added to the front of the file, hence the name "Yaml Front Matter" used by markdown interpreters.

-Tagging Yaml data to Scenes and Moments is easy, unobtrusive an flexible.
-The interpreting game engine can use or ignore whatever it finds.
-The Yaml blocks together with the code blocks makes it possible for the text to interact with the rest of the game systems.
+TOML blocks are generally used for setting up interaction with the engine like conditional triggers.
+Also adapting the story to the game engine by replacing parts of the story, like a scene that makes you choose where to go next, with walking around in a world, is done with TOML.
+As the game should be testable as a text adventure with choices, the TOML data sets up the dirty changes that are needed to have a different type of engine handle the story.

+The TOML syntax is similar to that of INI files used in configuration of applications.
+It is therefor a natural fit for these technical configurations.

 ##### Special data keys
-The user can put whatever is needed in the Yaml block, but some keys are special in that they are useful to have.
+The user can put whatever is needed in the TOML block, but some keys are special in that they are useful to have.

 ###### The isStart key
 The Boolean isStart key of a scene can be used to identify with what scene to start.
 Default the first scene in the file is the start of the story, similar to a screenplay starts at the first scene.
 For testing purposes a later scene can be set to be the starting scene by adding the isStart: true key to it.
 In the case of multiple scenes tagged with isStart: true the last one becomes the starting scene.
 The last one wins behavior is preferable when testing further and further down the story.
 It is also possible to tag a scene isStart: false, which is redundant under normal circumstances, but can be beneficial when switching between scenes when testing.

-###### Triggers and events
+###### Conditional triggers
-Adding the ability to add Yaml to the front of a Scene will make the scene be scannable for trigger or event definitions that should be handled by the interpreter.
+Adding the ability to add TOML to the front of a Scene will make the scene be scannable for conditional trigger definitions that should be handled by the interpreter.
 In this way, an action in the game can trigger the scene and display the text of the scene to the user.

-Triggers is a name often used in 2d and 3d gaming, events is a name often used in business oriented software, in the interactive fiction community these are  often called quality based narrative or storylets for short .
-All describe an action performed when some situation arises, but in 2d and 3d games this is often a location 1ed, in business oriented software this is often a button press and in quality based narrative this is often the value of a quality reaching a threshold value.
+Triggers is a name often used in 2d and 3d gaming, events is a name often used in business oriented software, in the interactive fiction community these are often called quality based narrative or storylets for short.
+All describe an action performed when some situation arises, but in 2d and 3d games this is often a location the player enters, in business oriented software this is often a button press and in quality based narrative this is often the value of a quality reaching a threshold value.
 A storylet is a piece of story with the description of the qualities under witch it triggers.
 The storylet was created by Failbetter for their game Fallen Londen and has been adopted by the interactive fiction community as a shorthand for quality based narrative.

 Activating a scene by a trigger is actually a superset of activating a scene by following a links or making a choice in a menu.
 A trigger can be equivalent to those options by having the description of the trigger holding the data for a clicked link or a choice made and immediately activate when that situation arrives.
 The trigger could be expanded with other prerequisites, making it probably activate later in the story when that extra prerequisite is met or have multiple scenes where one is picket for a specific case.
 Following a link or making a choice in a menu seems much more easy to understand for humans then having some scene somewhere with a trigger on it, making it pop up in the story.
 This could however be used to move less relevant links and choices from the main story file to include files, so they don't detract from the main story.
 This would also make those include files more self contained and possibly be reusable in another story.

+#### YAML blocks for triggered data interaction
+Yaml blocks in Markdown are fenced by triple minuses ---

+Yaml blocks are generally used for sending a package of data to the game engine when the Fountian Exponential structure like a scene is activated.
+This is similar to sending events in an event driven application.
+YAML emits triggers while TOML configures reception of triggers.

+Yaml blocks in Markdown are used a place to store values that get replaced in the text, making the Markdown into a template.
+It can only be added to the front of the file, hence the name "Yaml Front Matter" used by markdown interpreters.

+Tagging Yaml data to Scenes and Moments is easy, unobtrusive an flexible.
+The interpreting game engine can use or ignore whatever it finds.
+The Yaml blocks together with the code blocks makes it possible for the text to interact with the rest of the game systems.

 ###### Broadcasts and messages when entering
-Other declarative data interaction may also be possible, like sending a data notification, when entering a scene, to a specific component or to all that are listening on a topic.
+YAML is used for declarative data interaction, like sending a data notification, when entering a scene, to a specific component or to all that are listening on a topic.
 In many cases tagging the Yaml of Message containing the data of a transaction would be better suited to a Moment, like that of buying an item.

-###### Data locality
+###### Data reception
-The Yaml data blocks may be extended as a writer sees fit, but the data is always related and thus local to that Scene or Moment.
-A similar Scene in a different act does not have that data unless a copy is specified in code.
+The data in Yaml data blocks standard overrides the global data of the game.

 For example:
 ```
 ### Shopkeeper scene
----
++++
 subscriptions:
   triggerSituations:
     - location:  GothamCity